joonnna/ifrit/README.md

 	LastName  string
 	Address   string
 }

-// In this example we aim to utilize the external gossip content functionality of ifrit.
-// Each time our application state is altered, we set the appropriate state in ifrit
-// through the SetGossipContent() function.
-// Our application state will then be gossiped with our neighbours which will receive it
-// through their registered message handlers.

-// The example is simplified for clarity reasons and is meant to represent an example usage
-// of the SetGossipContent() functionality.

 // As an example we store the client instance within the application
 // such that we can communicate with it as we see fit